vishalpalaniappan/vscode-instrumenter-extension/README.md

 - Provide an interface to run the instrumented program in one step for simplicity.
 - Serve [trace viewer][trace-viewer] and open generated trace file for immediate automated debugging.
 - Alternatively, bring trace viewer into VSCode environment (but this is not necessary right now).
-- Provide an interface to generate a file that intergrates into production pipelines.
+- Provide an interface to generate a file that integrates into production pipelines.
 - Provide a visual overview of the semantic design graph.
 - More to come.